haruosuz/bioinfo/2019/CaseStudy.md

 ftp://ftp.ncbi.nlm.nih.gov/pub/factsheets/HowTo_Downloading_Genomic_Data.pdf

 https://github.com/haruosuz/microbe/blob/master/references/README.bacteria.md#lactobacillus-salivarius
-- Lactobacillus salivarius, a species commonly isolated from the gastrointestinal tract of humans and animals, has been described as having potential probiotic properties and results of previous studies have revealed considerable functional diversity existing on both the chromosomes and plasmids.
-- Lactobacillus hayakitensis DSM18933T was also included in the study as a related outgroup.

 参照/代表ゲノム("reference genome" or "representative genome")、コンプリートゲノム("Complete Genome")配列データの最新版("latest")のURLを抽出する。
 List the ftp_path (column 20) for the assemblies of interest, in this case those that have organism_name of your interest (column 8), "latest" version_status (column 11) and "Complete Genome" assembly_level (column 12).